JFABF - Educational Opportunities for Children in Foster Care

 Adopted: September 6, 2018

-The purpose of this policy is to ensure the educational stability of students in foster care and their equal access to the same free and appropriate public education through high school graduation as provided to other students as required by law.
+The purpose of this policy is to ensure the educational stability of students (including preschool) in foster care and their equal access to the same free and appropriate public education through high school graduation as provided to other students as required by law.
 Educational stability has a lasting impact on students' academic achievement and wellbeing, and the School Committee is committed to supporting district and community efforts to ensure that students in foster care have access to high-quality, stable educational experiences.